 Cynigiwyd y cynnig.

-Item 5, then, is a motion under Standing Order 17.42 to resolve to exclude the public from the remainder of this meeting and also from the meeting on 18 March.
-Is committee content with that course of action?
-Yes, okay.
+The next item on our agenda today is a motion to resolve to exclude the public from the remainder of our meeting, and, indeed, from the meeting on 14 September under Standing Order 17.42.
+Is committee content to do so?
+Okay.
 Thank you very much.
-We will then move into private session.
+We will, then, move into private session.

 Derbyniwyd y cynnig.